e-lawresources

 • Restitutionary awards

-Damages are a legal remedy available for breach of contract.
+Damages in contract law are a legal remedy available for breach of contract.
 Damages are an award of money to compensate the innocent party.
-The primary purpose of damages is to place the injured party in the position they would have been in had the contract been performed.
+The primary purpose of damages in contract law is to place the injured party in the position they would have been in had the contract been performed.

 Addis v Gramophone [1909] AC 488 Case summary

-An award of damages is subject to the application of the rules on causation, remoteness and a duty to mitigate loss.
+An award of damages in contract law is subject to the application of the rules on causation, remoteness and a duty to mitigate loss.

 Causation: